 I’ve held the belief that the Holy Spirit is the original image of woman for just over 20 years now.
 I’ve grown comfortable with my belief mostly because experience with the Spirit lies behind me and scripture backs me up.
 You, however, do not have to be comfortable with this revelation.
 Feel free to feel uncomfortable, feel free to study this concept.
-Feel free to pray about this idea and may the Spirit of truth guide you.
+Feel free to pray about what you read here, and may the Spirit of truth guide you.

 I’m not here to force some kind of “feminine power” upon you.
-For me, this is not a revolution for female domination; it is simply and beautifully a revelation of God.
+For me, this is not a revolution for any sort of female domination; it is simply and beautifully a revelation of God.

 My goal when speaking about the womanly image of the Spirit is to draw people into deeper relationship with the God who was sent to lead and guide us.
 I fervently believe our relationship with the Holy Spirit should be just as close and intimate as Jesus’ relationship was with his disciples.
 The Holy Spirit is, after all, God on earth—our helper, teacher, friend, guide and our Mother.

 Through the study I’ve compiled here, I hope you will begin to see that when Jesus left this world he most certainly did not leave us alone or without adequate help and friendship.
 Jesus did not leave us orphaned.
 He left us in the very capable hands of our Mother.
-However, the negative and restrictive view of women that the church has embraced has clouded our vision.
+Is the Holy Spirit a woman?
+Yes, however, the negative and restrictive view of women that the church has embraced has clouded our vision.

 The Spirit is not invisible as some say she is; however, she does take “eyes to see.”
-Therefore, I pray God may grant you “eyes to see” so that just as the apostle Paul, the apostle John, and John the Baptist saw her, you also may enter into a face-to-face, heart-to-heart relationship with her.
+Therefore, I pray God may grant you “eyes to see” so that just as the apostle Paul, the apostle John, and John the Baptist knew of her and even saw her, you also may enter into a face-to-face, heart-to-heart relationship with her.

 “Therefore I counsel you to buy from me gold refined by fire so that you may be rich; and white robes to clothe you and to keep the shame of your nakedness from being seen; and salve to anoint your eyes so that you may see.” –Rev. 3:18, NRSV